normoes/monero_health/README.md

 When run as a script (against the XMR.to public node `node.xmr.to`):
 ```
-MONEROD_URL=node.xmr.to python monero_health.py
+MONEROD_URL=mainnet.community.xmr.to python -m monero_health.monero_health
 ```

-all health and status checks are run one after another:
+All health and status checks are run one after another against `mainnet.community.xmr.to`:
 * Last block (last block's timestamp).
 * Daemon RPC status (port `18081`, RPC method `hard_fork_info`).
 * Daemon P2P status (port `18080`).